Konain-Raza/PHP/README.md

 # 🐘 PHP

-PHP (Hypertext Preprocessor) is a powerful, server-side scripting language designed for web development.
-It is embedded in HTML and widely used to create dynamic web pages.
-PHP processes code on the server, generating HTML sent to the client's browser.
-Known for its ease of use, PHP can interact with databases, manage sessions, and handle form data, making it an essential tool for building interactive and data-driven websites.
+PHP (Hypertext Preprocessor) is a popular server-side scripting language used for web development.
+It runs on the server, not on the client's browser.
+PHP code is embedded in HTML, making it useful for creating dynamic web pages.
+It processes code on the server and sends the generated HTML to the client's browser.
+PHP is easy to use and can interact with databases, manage sessions, and handle form data, making it great for building interactive and data-driven websites.

 ## 🚀 Getting Started